Ambient and accent lighting ideas for home renovations in Toronto

 Each type of lighting plays a distinct yet complementary role.
 While ambient lighting creates overall brightness, accent lighting draws focus to architectural details, textures, or objects, adding depth and personality.

 In this article, we’ll explore the differences between ambient and accent lighting, their applications, and how to combine them with task lighting for a complete design scheme.
+If you are planning a renovation in Toronto or the GTA and want help turning ideas into a real project, you can explore our renovation services or contact us to discuss your space.

 Purpose: Illuminate entire spaces for safe and comfortable movement.